CollinWitt/Snake-Assignment/README.md

 Play snake in the console! (incomplete)

 Complete this project by finishing the to-do list then test out your new snake game!
+Use `pip install -r requirments.txt` to install the required libraries.

 ## TODO: